Snowflake-Labs/terraform-provider-snowflake/docs/resources/streamlit.md

 ---

 <!-- TODO(SNOW-1541938): remove this after fix on snowflake side -->
 !> **Note** Setting a query warehouse with lowercase letters does not work correctly in Snowflake.
-As a workaround, set the query warehouse with uppercase letters only, or use unsafe_execute with query warehouse ID wrapped in `'`.
+As a workaround, set the query warehouse with uppercase letters only, or use [execute](./execute) with query warehouse ID wrapped in `'`.

 <!-- TODO(SNOW-1844996): Remove this note.-->
 -> **Note** Field `IMPORTS` is currently missing.
 It will be added in the future.